BelenJM/Conservation-Genomics-course-DTU/ReadMe.md

 ### First look

 First, let's look how our data looks like.
 This is the first step when analysing a genomic dataset.
 Genomic datasets are quite large and therefore it is a bit difficult ("humanly impossible") to check each data row one by one, by hand.
 That's why we write scripts and use functions, so we can automate the checks and the analysis.
+It reduces errors (we are humans!) and assures reproducibility.

 By typing the name where we store the dataset (see earlier commands),
 ```